Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Additional analysis

-Note that when pre-defined camera poses are available, methods other than 3DGS~\cite{kerbl20233d} can bypass the time-consuming Structure-from-Motion (SfM) process.
+\paragraph{Training time.} Note that when pre-defined camera poses are available, methods other than 3DGS~\cite{kerbl20233d} can bypass the time-consuming Structure-from-Motion (SfM) process.
 To highlight this overhead, in Table~\ref{exp:train_time} we compare the training time of 3DGS with the SfM process taken into account.
 For 3DGS, we find that the number of Gaussians in each training step has a direct correlation to the overall training time - more Gaussians lead to longer training time.
-Our strategy, by utilizing sparse Gaussians in the early stage of training, reduces the training time compared to DSV random initialization.